-In this work we tackle the problem {\sc SEFE} from the opposite direction then the so far known results, by assuming that the circular order of edges around vertices in $G$ is already fixed and we only have to ensure that the relative positions are compatible.
+In this work we tackle the {\sc SEFE} problem from the opposite direction \todo{Pag 3, line -6}than the so far known results, by assuming that the circular order of edges around vertices in $G$ is already fixed and we only have to ensure that the embeddings chosen for the input graphs are \emph{compatible} in the sense that they induce the same relative positions on~$G$.
 Initially, we assume that the graph $G$ consists of a set of disjoint cycles, each of them having a unique planar embedding.
-We present a novel data structure, the CC-tree, that represents all embeddings of a set of disjoint cycles that can be induced by an embedding of a graph containing them as a subgraph.
+We present a novel data structure, the \emph{CC-tree}, which represents all embeddings of a set of disjoint cycles that can be induced by an embedding of a graph containing them as a subgraph.
 We moreover show that two such CC-trees can be intersected, again yielding a CC-tree.
 Thus, for the case that $\1G$ and $\2G$ have the common graph $G$ consisting of a set of disjoint cycles, the intersection of the CC-trees corresponding to $\1G$ and $\2G$ represents all simultaneous embeddings.
-We show that the CC-trees can be computed and intersected in linear time, yielding a linear-time algorithm to solve {\sc SEFE} for the case that the common graph consists of disjoint cycles.
-Note that this obviously also yields a linear-time algorithm to solve {\sc SEFE} for more than two graphs if they all intersect in the same graph consisting of a set of disjoint cycles.
-We show that these results can be further extended to the case where the intersection may contain arbitrary connected components each of them with a prescribed planar embedding.
-However, in this case the CC-tree may have quadratic size.
+We show that CC-trees can be computed and intersected in linear time, yielding a linear-time algorithm to solve {\sc SEFE} for the case that the common graph consists of disjoint cycles.
+Note that this obviously also yields a linear-time algorithm to solve {\sc SEFE} for more than two graphs if they all share the same common graph consisting of a set of disjoint cycles.
+We show that these results can be further extended to the case where the common graph may contain arbitrary connected components, each of them with a prescribed planar embedding.
+However, in this case the corresponding data structure, called CC$^\oplus$-tree, may have quadratic size.
 These results show that the choice of relative positions of several connected components does not solely make the problem {\sc SEFE} hard to solve.